LCSNW partners with Whatcom County to open winter shelter in Bellingham

 “We see a pathway to longer-term relationships with the county and the city,” Marc said.

-The property is already serving as the newest outpost for LCSNW’s Santa for Seniors program.
+The property also is serving as the newest outpost for LCSNW’s Santa for Seniors program.
 Volunteers recently assembled 200 fall emergency kits for isolated seniors in the Bellingham area and will pack at least 300 holiday gift bags before Christmas.

 LCSNW Chief Executive Officer David Duea said agency leaders are excited to keep exploring new frontiers in Bellingham by thoughtfully evaluating the possibilities at the former church site.
 “We also want to be good neighbors,” he said.